 One of the first things you will notice while visiting Trafalgar Square is that it is a very popular place amongst artists.

-There are many beautiful paintings on concrete pavement.
+There are many beautiful paintings on the concrete pavement.
 You can see them all and as always. a small change is very appreciated.
+Where to see this street art?
+If you are walking from Leicester Square to Trafalgar Square you will definitely see it.

 Trafalgar Square statue